• Skip to main content

 To sew closed, pass the needle, from front to back, through the front loop only of each stitch around and then pull tight.
 Secure your sewing with a knot, trim the tail, and sew in any remaining length.

-free amigurumi pattern tutorial demonstration of how the finished graham cracker should look
+free crochet s'more amigurumi tutorial of how the finished graham cracker should look

 Set aside and repeat all rounds to make a second graham cracker before continuing.